aws/aws-cdk-rfcs/text/287-cli-deprecation-warnings.md

   This API will be removed in the next major release
 ```

-There is also an environment variable `CDK_DEPRECATED` that you can use to change the behavior of this feature:
+There is also an environment variable `DEPRECATED` that you can use to change the behavior of this feature:

-* Setting that environment variable to the value `ignore` will silence these warnings
+* Setting that environment variable to the value `quiet` will silence these warnings
   (they will no longer be printed to the stderr stream).
 * Setting that environment variable to the value `error` will instead fail with an exception when any deprecated element is used.
 * Setting that environment variable to the value `warn` is the same as the default behavior
   (the warnings will be printed to the stderr stream,
   but will not cause errors).

+#### When exactly will this warning be shown?

+In general, this warning will be shown when executing any member
+(by which I mean function (static or standalone), constructor, method,
+or field (static or instance))
+from the AWS CDK Construct Library that is either:

+* Deprecated itself;
+* Belongs to a class or interface that is deprecated;
+* Has an argument that is of an interface type with a deprecated property,
+  and that property has been passed when calling the member.

+In particular, this means the warnings will not be printed for:

+* Any elements in your own code which are either explicitly deprecated,
+  or override any deprecated members from the Construct Library.
+* Any code that invokes deprecated members,
+  but that is itself not actually invoked when running CDK synthesis.
+* Using any deprecated members without actually invoking them
+  (for example, using a deprecated type only in a type declaration).

 ### Contributing guide